sohailsam9966/syedcode/README.md

 # syedcode
 need you things in code

+They are few code level development.